osbym/module13-e-commerce-orm/README.md

 ## Installation
 First, clone the repository from GitHub.
 This application requires Node.js, Express.js, and Sequelize.
 To connect to the database run `mysql -u root -p` and enter password from .env file.
 Then source the schema.sql.
 To seed the file run `npm run seed`.
 Lastly, connect to the server by running `npm start`.

+## Usage
+This application will allow users to view, add, edit, and delete categories, products, and tags.

+Click link to see MySQL video walkthrough